jsantell/dancer.js/README.md

 ### Bindings

-Basic pub/sub to tie into the dance instance. `update` and `loaded` are predefined events called within the framework that are published on every frame (update) and on audio file load (loaded).
-All callbacks executed with dance instance as `this`.
+Basic pub/sub to tie into the dancer instance. `update` and `loaded` are predefined events called within the framework that are published on every frame (update) and on audio file load (loaded).
+All callbacks executed with `this` referencing the dancer instance.

 * `bind( name, callback )` subscribes a callback of `name`.
 Can call this method several times to bind several callbacks of the same name.
 * `unbind( name )` unsubscribes all callbacks of `name`.